Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

     12. The maximum time to wait (in seconds) for the job scheduler info to be retrieved/sent.

-    **Concurrent MPI Jobs**

-    Now let's consider a similar configuration but for jobs where the underlying executable is run via MPI, as is typically the case for most quantum chemistry codes that distribute work over multiple cores and/or nodes.
-The setup here is a bit different.
-In this example, we are requesting a single Slurm allocation with 8 nodes (containing 128 physical CPU cores per node), and each compute job is running on 2 nodes of that allocation.

-    ```python
-    import parsl
-    from parsl.config import Config
-    from parsl.executors import HighThroughputExecutor
-    from parsl.launchers import SimpleLauncher
-    from parsl.providers import SlurmProvider

-    account = "MyAccountName"

-    nodes_per_job = 2
-    cores_per_node = 128
-    nodes_per_allocation = 2
-    min_allocations = 0
-    max_allocations = 1

-    config = Config(
-        strategy="htex_auto_scale",
-        executors=[
-            HighThroughputExecutor(
-                label="quacc_parsl",
-                max_workers=nodes_per_job * nodes_per_allocation,  # (1)!
-                cores_per_worker=1e-6,  # (2)!
-                provider=SlurmProvider(
-                    account=account,
-                    qos="debug",
-                    constraint="cpu",
-                    worker_init=f"source ~/.bashrc && conda activate quacc",
-                    walltime="00:10:00",
-                    nodes_per_block=nodes_per_allocation,
-                    init_blocks=0,
-                    min_blocks=min_allocations,
-                    max_blocks=max_allocations,
-                    launcher=SimpleLauncher(),  # (3)!
-                    cmd_timeout=60,
-                ),
-            )
-        ],
-    )

-    parsl.load(config)
-    ```

-    1. Unlike the prior example, here `max_workers_per_node` is defining the maximum number of concurrent jobs in total and not the maximum number of jobs run per node.

-    2. This is recommended in the Parsl manual for jobs that spawn MPI processes.

-    3. The `SimpleLauncher` should be used in place of the `SrunLauncher` for `PythonApp`s that themselves call MPI.

     **TBLite Example**

     Here, we will run single-core TBLite relaxation and frequency calculations for 162 molecules in the so-called "g2" collection of small, neutral molecules.
 This example should be run from an interactive resource like a Jupyter Notebook or IPython kernel on the remote machine.